alshell7/mitm-perk-quiz/README.md

     app in other phone, with your identity.

 The above two steps are not required to perform repeatedly, on each hack.
-As long as you are not performing the this hack on different Wi-Fi network.
+As long as you are not performing it on different Wi-Fi network.

 STEP 3 (sharpening up the tools)
 --------------------------------